This standalone tool

 servers for supported encryption connection methods.

 Retrieves the web server SSL certificate (https) and shows important aspects of the certificate like start and end date, validity, signature algorithm and the certification path to the root certificate.
 All certificate fields can be exported.
-Version 2.60 was a fairly major update with the added ability to specify a web server SSL port other than the standard port 443.
+You can specify a web server SSL port other than the standard port 443.

 Retrieves SSL Certificates from internal or external web servers.
 Requires Windows 10, 8.1, 7.